top of page

 Heavyweights

-When Case Closed, Gerald Posner’s book about the assassination, debuted in 1994 it was the media’s dream come true – here was a glossy, good-looking, seemingly well-argued tome which, according to its own somewhat audacious title, purported to settle the matter of the Kennedy assassination for all time.
+When Case Closed, Gerald Posner’s book about the assassination, debuted in 1994 it was the media’s dream come true – here was a glossy, good-looking, seemingly well-argued tome which, according to its audacious title, purported to settle the matter of the Kennedy assassination for all time.
 Posner’s position was that Oswald, acting alone, had murdered JFK.
-Case Closed became a finalist for the 1994 Pulitzer Prize in History, was the subject of a double issue of U.S. News and World Report, and was featured on news programs like 20/20, CBS News Special Reports, and Frontline.
+Case Closed became a finalist for the 1994 Pulitzer Prize in History, was the subject of a double issue of U.S. News and World Report, and was featured on news programs like ‘20/20’, ‘CBS News Special Reports’, and ‘Frontline’.
 This is what the establishment needed – a cathartic, nearly orgasmic celebration of ‘the truth’.
-I remember catching an interview with Posner on Today shortly after the book’s release.
+I remember catching an interview with Posner on, I believe, ‘The Today Show’ shortly after the book’s release.
 Posner was asked whether he was worried that people might accuse him of just trying to grab 15 minutes of fame and a few bucks with his book.
 Posner, in a moment of either extreme naïveté or reckless untruthfulness, responded by saying that had he really wanted to make some money or garner attention, he would have written a book claiming to have solved the case in favor of conspiracy.
 Well, that’s nice.
-However, even Posner had to have known that what the media was looking for in the wake of JFK was a seemingly serious work pinning the blame right back on Oswald where they had placed it three decades earlier.
+However, even Posner had to have known that what the media was looking for in the wake of JFK, and what they would reward with their uncritical praise, was a seemingly serious work pinning the blame right back on Oswald where they had placed it three decades earlier.
 His ticket to fame and fortune was, as he surely knew, such a book which respectable journalists and the establishment could embrace.
-Those other kinds of books he spoke about, from the serious to the farcical, never garnered any appreciable attention.
+Those other kinds of books he spoke about, from the serious to the farcical, never garnered any appreciable attention or lucre for their authors.

 Interregnum

 After muddling through half or so of Posner’s book, I quickly picked up John Newman’s 1995 book, Oswald and the CIA.
 Newman was a professor at the University of Maryland, an ex-U.S. Army officer and former National Security Agency executive.
 His book was based solely upon CIA records pertaining to Oswald’s activities from the time he defected to the Soviet Union in 1959 through the assassination.
 He pointed out inconsistencies, strange coincidences and inexplicable omissions in these records.
 The topic was fascinating, but its very nature made for difficult reading.
-Finally, after making it perhaps half-way through, I put the book down out of sheer frustration with the arcane language of CIA record-keeping.
+Finally, after making it perhaps half-way through, I put the book down out of sheer frustration with the arcane language of CIA record keeping.

 Then, I put the assassination away for a while.